bionoren/BandwidthWars/README.md

 Bandwidth Wars is a turn-based game that you play by writing a computer program to play it on your behalf.

-Meta Rules
+Policy
 ---

 1.1 There is no rule that restricts a human player to entering a single bot into a game.
+Tokens will be allocated in equal number to every player.
 The bot(s) may be distinct or they may be identical.

 1.2 There is no rule that prevents a human from playing in a game.
 In this sense play can progress while a bot is being written or improved.